rldiao/handsup/README.md

             * client\src\pages\userProfileSettings
         * Making posts (refer to functionality 2 below)

-2. Posts (Donees)
+2. Making and editing posts (Donees)
     * Donation recipients (Donees) can make and edit posts, updating others on their current situation or give more background on their struggles.
+Removing posts is not working yet for deliverable 4.
     * URL
       * /
     * Associated files: